menu icon

 Serving

-• Add 3-4 tbsp of Puliyogarai gojju to the cooked rice.
+• Add 3-4 tablespoon of Puliyogarai gojju to the cooked rice.
 Mix gently without mashing the rice.
 Add extra gojju if you need.
 Delicious Melkote Iyengar Puliyogare Ready!!

 Nutritional Info